How to Book the Cheapest Flight Possible

 Google Flights is the easiest and most efficient flight search engine to use.
 All you need to do is enter a departure city and destination, as well as sample dates, and you’ll have access to the calendar view (see photo below).
 This is the holy grail of flight search, and the simplest way to find a cheapest fare (lowest fares in green).
 Make sure to view other dates because there may be sales far beyond your search dates.
 Just click the arrows by the calendar to tab over to other months.

 Another great feature of Google Flights is the ability to use the map view known as Explore Destinations, it is located just to the right of the calendar view above.
 It allows you to see the prices of other destinations from your departure city.
 I use this very frequently when there is a sale to Europe, in order to identify other sale cities, nearby, which I might not have found yet.
 Another great feature is setting up a Google Price Alert to monitor price changes and book the cheapest flight possible.

 Airfarewatchdog is a great site where you can set alerts for certain departure cities and destinations and when there is a sale you will receive a notification email.
 I use this to let me know if there are any sales for future flights I’d like to take.
 It sends you a timely email with instructions on how to find the fare and you can book from there.
 It’s a free and a great service.
 Airfarewatchdog also has a listing of the top 50 fares across the United States everyday.
-Check it out!

 Points and Miles

 If you’re willing to be flexible with your travel dates you should definitely consider utilizing points and miles to book your flights.
-I rarely book a trip without using points!
+I rarely book a trip without using points.
 Even 1-2 credit card sign-up bonuses should be enough for you to travel anywhere in the world.
-Seriously!
 Check out our Beginner’s Guide for more details.